Jackson, Gardiner star as Caribbean athletes excel

 |

-HAMILTON, Bermuda (CMC) — Top athletes from the Caribbean left their mark on the televised inaugural USATF Bermuda Games on Saturday, picking up eight victories, as strong headwinds and rain played havoc with times at the Flora Duffy Stadium.
+HAMILTON, Bermuda (CMC) — Top athletes from the Caribbean left their mark on the inaugural USATF Bermuda Games on Saturday, picking up eight victories as strong headwinds and rain played havoc with times at Flora Duffy Stadium.

 Close to 140 athletes took part.

-Shiann Salmon led a Jamaican sweep in the women's 400-metre hurdles, winning in 55.35 seconds with compatriots Rushell Clayton (55.89) and Janieve Russell (56.56) following her home.
+Shiann Salmon led a Jamaican sweep in the women's 400-metre hurdles, winning in 55.35 seconds as compatriots Rushell Clayton (55.89) and Janieve Russell (56.56) followed her home.

-Shericka Jackson, a 100 metres bronze medallist at last year's Tokyo's Olympics, took the 400 metres in 51.40 with another Jamaican, Candice McLeod, second in 51.57.
+Shericka Jackson, the 100 metres bronze medallist at last year's Tokyo's Olympics, took the 400 metres in 51.40 with another Jamaican, Candice McLeod, second in 51.57.

 American Jaide Stepter Baynes was third in 51.93.